F33RNI/GPT-Telegramus/README.md

 7. Type OpenAI account email and password into `chatgpt_auth_email` and `chatgpt_auth_password` in `settings.json` file
 8. For DALL-E, generate API Key https://platform.openai.com/account/api-keys
 9. Type OpenAI API Key into `open_ai_api_key` in `settings.json` file
+10. If you have conversation id you can specify it in `chatgpt_conversation_id` in `settings.json` file
-10. Run main script `python main.py`
+11. Run main script `python main.py`

 ----------